 This service requires the need for a specially trained caregiver to meet the excess care needs related to the participant's disability associated with maintaining a participant in their home and not covered through the Medicaid State Plan.
-In-Home Supports (IHS) is intended to support the participant and their family in preventing or delaying unwanted out of home placement.
+In-Home Supports (IHS) is intended to support the participant and their primary caregiver in preventing or delaying unwanted out of home placement.
+A primary caregiver is a responsible person providing continuous care and supervision to an eligible individual that prevents institutionalization.